ElfSundae/AVDemo/README.md

 ripple effect is applied by modifying the texture coordinates of a densely tessellated quad.

+### Real-time Video Processing Using AVPlayerItemVideoOutput

+AVBasicVideoOutput demonstrates how to perform real-time video processing using AVPlayerItemVideoOutput and how to display processed video frames on screen using CAEAGLLayer and CADisplayLink.
+AVPlayerItemVideoOutput provides sample buffers (CVPixelBufferRef) which are then adjusted for their luma (Y) and chroma (UV) values based on the input from a user via UISliders.
+These processed pixel buffers are then rendered to a CAEAGLLayer.

 ### RosyWriter

 Capture, process, preview, and save video using AV Foundation using various processing pipelines.